 Never be afraid to stay with friends either!
 If you have friends or relatives living in another country do not turn down their invitation for a visit.
 This can lead to introductions to new individuals that can make your trip more memorable.

 The key rule is to make a realistic budget and leave room for some extras.
 Researching and planning out itineraries for the best deals possible will leave you with more spending cash for daily living.
-Plan your trip as if you were moving to a new place and try to cover all aspects you can imagine within your budget.
+Plan your gap year in Europe as if you were moving to a new place and try to cover all aspects you can imagine within your budget.

 Cost of living in Europe may be different than your home country.
-For cheaper areas, check out Poland, Czech Republic and Romania.
+For cheaper areas, check out Poland, Czech Republic, and Romania.
 More expensive countries include England, France, and Switzerland.
-The biggest expenditures you'll have are housing, food, and transportation, so be cautious of which places you choose to go.
+The biggest expenditures you’ll have are housing, food, and transportation, so be cautious about which places you choose to go to.

 The cost of living and travel depends on which locations you have targeted.
 If you want to learn the basics about more cities in Europe with low cost of living, Price of Travel has an updated list of cities with basic costs outlines.